Inverse Optimization: Theory and Applications: Related Learning Paradigms

 \section{Related Learning Paradigms}

 In this section, we overview two related streams to the inverse optimization literature.
-The first area explores inverse optimization where the decision data arrives sequentially in an online manner.
-This topic is relatively nascent but quickly growing.
-The second area explores inverse reinforcement learning, which has evolved in parallel with inverse optimization into a divergent class of methods and applications.
+The first considers the situation where the decision data arrives sequentially in an online manner.
+This topic is relatively nascent but growing.
+The second is inverse reinforcement learning, which has evolved in parallel with inverse optimization into a divergent class of methods and applications.